Wasted Opportunities

 - -2 stars for being a fucking pointless movie about serial killers

-LAKEVIEW TERRACE (Neil LaBute, 2008)
+LAKEVIEW TERRACE

 0 stars (No redeeming facet)

 There's a good film somewhere in the raw material of LAKEVIEW TERRACE: a nightmarish satire about class, generational, racial, and neighborly conflict.
 That film, though, lurks beneath what exists: a tedious drama about a young couple who move in next door to an unreflective asshole.
-As the asshole, Samuel L. Jackson suggests he's lost or given up the qualities of charm and humility that make his performance the only worthy element of PULP FICTION.
+As the asshole, Samuel L. Jackson suggests he's lost or given up the qualities of charm and humility that make his performance the only worthy element of PULP FICTION

 * (Has redeeming facet)